ElStefanos/Feather-CMS/README.md

 # Feather-CMS

 This build is for development purpose only.
 This project is not finished and is not intended for public use.
+Every change to code is welcome even if it means complete rewrite of it.
 This only has some core feature.

 Features in this build: